nevakee716/CasewiseLab/Marketplace/libs/Network/Help_layout.md

 <img src="https://raw.githubusercontent.com/nevakee716/cwNetwork/master/screen/networkScriptname.jpg" alt="Drawing" style="width: 95%;"/>

 Inside your evolve configuration
-You need to add to each object this node.
+You need to put the association to capinetwork to the main object if you are on an objectPage On an Indexpage, you need to add a new capinetwork node with a filter(createOnCWview = indexpage.nodeIDofTheNetworkLayout) (don't forget to use complementary node if needed)

 <img src="https://raw.githubusercontent.com/nevakee716/cwNetwork/master/screen/networkEvolveConfig.jpg" alt="Drawing" style="width: 95%;"/>

+### Load the First Cw Api Network of the list

+If you check this option, the network layout will load the first capinetwork of the list

 ### Edge Color